tristann21/tristann21.github.io/_pages/Guides/torrenting 101.md

 However, people do torrent online *libraries* rather than individual books to archive them should something happen.
 So, if you're a cool tech guy who has a few spare terabytes in their home server and want to contribute, you can learn more [here](https://annas-archive.org/datasets)!

-## It'd be smart to use an Adblocker
+## It'd be smart to use an AdBlocker

 ![](/assets/img/thumbnail/adblock.png)